 - Task Settings: Check “Send run details by email“, add your email then copy paste the code below in the Run command area.
 After that click OK.

-After you click OK on STEP 5, select your “Install Dozzle” Task then click the “Run” tab.
-You will be asked to run Install Dozzle – click Yes.
+After you click Submit on STEP 10, select your “Install Dozzle” Task then click the “Run” tab.
+You will be asked to run Install Dozzle – click OK.
 Follow the instructions in the image below.

 Go back to STEP 1 or you will deal with karma 🙂

 The installation process can take up to a few minutes or less, seconds.
 It will depend on your Internet speed connection.
-Now open your browser and type in http://Synology-ip-address:8892/
+Now open your browser and type in http://Synology-ip-address:8892 If everything goes right, you will see the Dozzle Login page.
+Type in your own USERNAME, in my case marius, as per the example at STEP 7, and your PASSWORD that you have chosen at STEP 6 Point 1 (NOT the SHA256 output password).
+Click Login.
+Follow the instructions in the image below.

-Note: If you want to run this container over HTTPS, check out my article How to Run Docker Containers Over HTTPS.
+Note: If you want to run the Dozzle container over HTTPS, check out my article How to Run Docker Containers Over HTTPS.

 Note: Can I run Docker on my Synology NAS?
 See the supported models.